 Often, we tell each other what we ‘think’ about each other rather than what we ‘believe’ about each other.
-In the conversation, we may tell our mate what we think about their driving, their choice of food, their choice in TV programs, their choice of a football team to root for, or their taste in clothes.
+In the conversation, we may tell our mate what we think about their driving, food choices, the content they watch, their wardrobe, or their favorite football team.
 Couples who flourish will more often talk about what they believe about each other.
 These beliefs are what bring and keep the relationship together.
 These are not often talked about with intent.
 Beliefs are things like being loving, safe, handsome, beautiful, sexy, peaceful, likable, respectful, satisfying, hard-worker, funny, fun, ‘mine’, honest, dependable, etc. Think of what would happen to couples if their conversations were dominated by these beliefs that they have about each other!
 Too often, the conversations and attitudes are dominated by what they think about each other.
-These ‘thoughts’ are often accompanied by certain…colorful metaphors, to say it gently!
+These ‘thoughts’ are often accompanied by certain colorful metaphors, to say it gently!

-The goal of the relationship is connectedness.
+The ultimate goal of the relationship is connectedness.
 Our society has often defined a committed relationship as two people learning how to coexist.
-However, I think that this can never be the definition of a committed relationship.
+However, I disagree.
+I think that this isn’t a definition of a committed relationship.
 The definition of a committed relationship has to be two people learning how to connect.
 It is in this connection that you will find love, peace, happiness, safety, respect, and closeness.

+Reflection Prompts

+How do you balance worldly challenges with spiritual growth?

+Reflect on your favorite Bible verse or hymn.
+How does it inspire your journey?

+Write a prayer or letter to God about an area in your life where you seek growth or clarity.

 Assertive Communication